riv5181/riv5181.github.io/mqlighttutorial.md

 	<br>

-1. This is a sample code from the sender client.
-It is simplified version of how sending works in MQ Light.
-You can extract the contents of the `.war` file if you wish.
+1. This is a sample code from the sender and receiver client.
+It is a simplified version of how sending and receiving works in MQ Light.
+You may look at the [Source Codes](https://github.com/riv5181/riv5181.github.io/tree/master/MQ-Light-Resources/Source%20Codes) and [Documentation](http://mqlight.github.io/java-mqlight/?cm_mc_uid=47908507829914552831905&cm_mc_sid_50200000=1455286883) if you wish.
+	Sender Client:
 	```java
 		NonBlockingClient.create(null, new NonBlockingClientAdapter<Void>()
         	{